Americans with Disabilities Act

 Title III: Public accommodations and commercial facilities

-Some of the City's ADA activity updates include having worked closely with the Public Works Department and the City Attorney’s Office to continue the implementation of the City’s ADA Compliance Transition Plan, refined the City-wide database for the management and tracking of the ADA curb ramp construction program, and installation of 259 additional ADA curb ramps to bring total curb ramps installed from 1999-2004 to 1,777.
+Some of the City's ADA activity updates include working closely with the Public Works Department and the City Attorney’s Office to continue the implementation of the City’s ADA Compliance Transition Plan, refining the City-wide database for the management and tracking of the ADA curb ramp construction program, and installing 259 additional ADA curb ramps to bring total curb ramps installed from 1999-2004 to 1,777.

 City of Little Rock’s ADA Grievance Procedure (created July 1, 1999)

 The City of Little Rock, Arkansas, has instituted the following procedures for the prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act.
 Title II states, in part, that “no otherwise qualified disabled individual shall, solely by reason of such disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in programs or activities sponsored by a public entity.”

 Complaints should be addressed to the City’s ADA Coordinator: Ms. Emily Cox, City Hall, 500 W. Markham, Little Rock, AR, 72201, or call her at 501-371-4510.

 - Complaints must be in writing or “another equally effective” form of communication, containing the name and address of the complainant, and shall state the facts upon which the allegations are based.
 City staff will assist in drafting the complaint, if requested, and will ensure the complaint is documented in written form.